butterw/bShaders/A-pack/readme.md

 ### Shaders

+Contrast adjustment:
+- contrast.10
-- bContrast (10, 245) black and white point adjustment
+- contrastBW (12, 235) new black and white point

 to brighten/darken:
 - bLift